Karuma303/iota.rs/docs/libraries/rust/troubleshooting.md

 > [https://iota.stackexchange.com](https://iota.stackexchange.com/)

-The IOTA StackExchange a a nice tool for developers to find answers for a problem.
+The [IOTA StackExchange] is a nice tool for developers to find answers for a problem.
 Just search your problem and find your answer!
 If there is no one, submit your question and share it in the discussion channel below.